Getting to Know Your Legislators

 General Web and News Search

 - A Google or Google News search can reveal additional information about your legislator’s activity in Congress or the community, or about previous public offices they have held.
-You can also do searches for your legislators’ names and key issues or topics.
+You can also do searches and set up automatic alerts for your legislators’ names and key issues or topics.
 And don’t forget the local media–local newspapers and websites are a great place to find coverage of activities your elected officials have attended or are holding, or to find material such as op-eds or letters to the editor written by them.

 - Communicating about issues that are important to you, your community and your work is also a good way to engage your legislators and learn more about their thinking.
 Sending a letter lets them know what issues matter to you, and starts a dialogue with them and their staff.
 Use our templates to send a message today.